SriomDash/Resume-Enhancer/README.md

 ## 📄 Usage

 1. Upload your current resume in PDF or DOCX format.
-2. Select the job description you're targeting.
+2. Select the role you're targeting.
 3. Receive tailored suggestions to optimize your resume content.

 ## 👥 Team Members